Attention: Here be dragons

 vec2 sdf_to_screen_uv (vec2 sdf_pos)

-Converts a SDF to screen UV.
+Converts an SDF to screen UV.

 vec2 screen_uv_to_sdf (vec2 uv)

-Converts screen UV to a SDF.
+Converts screen UV to an SDF.